Making Your Autoharp Folk- and Bluegrass-Friendly

 Replacing the Felts

 Wendy made her spreadsheet so it lined up exactly with her strings.
+(If that link doesn't work try this one.
 She also made a line every quarter of an inch on the underside of each bar (making sure those lines straddled the strings when the bar was set back in place).
 Then she used the spreadsheet to figure out exactly how long to make each segment of felt.

 Rassembling